 Financial Aid and Scholarships

 The Financial Services Center staff are committed to serving students as they navigate their way through the financial aid process.
-The staff answer questions students may have about completing the Free Application for Federal Student Aid (FAFSA), answering questions about other financial aid including Federal Direct Stafford Loans and scholarships, paying for college, and the LCCC student account.
+The staff can answer student questions about completing the Free Application for Federal Student Aid (FAFSA), Federal and State grants, loan and scholarship help, as well as paying for college, and the LCCC student account.

 Computers are available for student use in the Financial Services Center for completing FAFSA on the internet, online entrance loan counseling and scholarship searches.
 Information about tax benefits associated with higher education including the Hope Scholarship can be found online at http://www.irs.gov/pub/irs-pdf/p970.pdf.

 The Department of Education defines financial aid as money that is supplied by some source outside of the family to assist with college expenses.
 There are two general categories of financial aid:

 - Gift aid includes grants and scholarships.
 This can be need-based or merit-based and typically does not need to be repaid.
 Need-based aid eligibility is determined by a standardized calculation of the family’s financial data through the Free Application for Federal Student Aid (FAFSA).
 Non need-based aid or merit-based aid eligibility is usually based on recognition of special talents or academic ability.